Skip to content

 Things to Do in Santa Fe

 Hey!
-So when I first heard about Santa Fe being called “The City Different,” I was like “yeah right, just another marketing gimmick.”
+So when I first heard that Santa Fe is called “The City Different,” I thought: okay, sounds like a nice marketing slogan.

 Favorite Things to Do in Santa Fe: And Why I’ll Be Back Soon